-In the retail universe, it’s never too early to start thinking about planning for holiday.
+In the retail universe, it’s never too early to start thinking about planning for the holidays.
 Most traditional retailers experience trends in terms of 1) ‘Holiday’, a time when sales peak at the end of the year and 2) ‘Non-Holiday’, when aside from promotional impacts, sales are generally lower and more consistent throughout the year.

 At Brooks Bell, we work with a wide variety of eCommerce clients, so we have the opportunity to see various trends and understand that not all clients will follow the same general trends we hear throughout the industry.
 I offer the following insights to help you better understand a few patterns across more specific segments including product type, visitor type, and target market, and consider how these seasonal trends might affect your testing roadmap.